PierreSenellart/provsql/doc/source/dev/architecture.rst

 When PostgreSQL starts, it calls :cfunc:`_PG_init`, which:

-1. Registers six GUC (Grand Unified Configuration) variables:
+1. Registers the GUC (Grand Unified Configuration) variables; the most central are:

    - ``provsql.active`` -- enable/disable provenance tracking (default: on).
    - ``provsql.provenance`` -- the provenance class: 'where' / 'semiring' (default) / 'absorptive' / 'boolean'.